drsimonj/ourworldindata/README.md

 Data sets included in this package:

--   `childmortality` Child Mortality rates and other variables
+-   `childmortality` Country-level changes in child mortality rates and related variables over time.